 For every water source, we also establish a WASHCO – a local committee to monitor and maintain the well or the spring.

-To create 40 clean water sources – protected from animal urine and faeces, from environmental pollution and flodding in the rainy season.
+To create another 40 clean water sources – protected from animal urine and feces, from environmental pollution and flooding in the rainy season.
 And each is accessible for people with disabilities.

 The long term solution for moms like Ansha

 “I didn’t know that I could become blind or that I could infect others with the disease.
 It is hard for me to know that my children are at risk.
 My daughter is only 5 years old, my son 13.